Meryembadaoui55/Moroccan-embroidery-Diffusion-model/README.md

 # Moroccan-embroidery-Diffusion-model
 This repository contains code for a machine learning model that generates Moroccan embroidery patterns using a diffusion model.
 The model was trained on a dataset of traditional Moroccan embroidery patterns and uses PyTorch to generate new patterns with similar style and motifs.
 # About the project :

 This project focuses on generating new images containing Moroccan embroidery, called "Tarz" in Moroccan dialect.
-The model used in this project was fine-tuned using the Fast-Stable-Diffusion Notebooks and the AUTOMATIC1111 and DreamBooth libraries then building an interface using gradio
+The model used in this project was fine-tuned using the Fast-Stable-Diffusion Notebooks and the AUTOMATIC1111 and DreamBooth libraries then building an interface using gradio.

+We believe that this can be used in fashion and textile design to generate new designs and patterns that incorporate Moroccan embroidery.
+Designers and manufacturers can use the model to create new images of textiles and clothing items that feature Moroccan embroidery, which can serve as a source of inspiration.

+Another potential application of the model is in cultural preservation and heritage projects.
+It can automatically identify and catalog Moroccan embroidery patterns and designs, thereby documenting and preserving the rich cultural heritage of Moroccan embroidery for future generations.

 The fine-tuned model is based on a Generative Adversarial Network (GAN) architecture, which has been shown to produce high-quality images with impressive realism.
 With this model, we hope to generate new Tarz designs that can be used in a variety of applications, such as fashion design, home decor, and more.